ci1xgk/Fellowship_Webpage/EnvAcy5.md

 To set up this test case, a point source boundary condition is required.
 This type of boundary condition is defined by specifying the inflow at certain locations inside the domain.
 Since maximum one point source is allowed per computational cell, the number of point sources depend on the resolution of the grid.

 For the Valley flooding test case, the opening for inflow is located along a line extending from point `(x,y) = (232595, 830480)` to `(x,y) = (232785, 830290)`.
 By opening the DEM file, namely, `ea5-10m.dem`, in QGIS, it can be observed that the line passes 20 cells inside the domain.
-The locations of these 20 cells along with Boundary identifier (`P` for point source), Boundary condition type (`QVAR` for time-varying flow) and Boundary condition time series name (here named `test5`) must be provided in `.bci` file, as shown by snapshot below.
+The locations of these 20 cells along with Boundary identifier (`P` for point source), Boundary condition type (`QVAR` for time-varying inflow) and Boundary condition time series name (here named `test5`) must be provided in `.bci` file, as shown by snapshot below.

 ![image](/Figures/ea5_1.PNG)

-It should be noted tht if different grid resolution is to be usedd, the user is required to manually check (e.g. using QGIS) which cells are paassed by the inflow opening and list them in `.bci` file.
+It should be noted tht if different grid resolution is to be used, the user is required to manually check (e.g. using QGIS) which cells are paassed by the inflow opening and list them in `.bci` file.

-The respective hydrograph is provided in `ea5.bdy` file, as time series of unit-width discharge (q = Q/B = 3000/200 = 15 square meter per second), as the snapshot below.
+Since time-varying inflow is used, the respective hydrograph must be provided in a `.bdy` file.
+Figure below shows a snapshot of `ea5.bdy`, which provides the time series of unit-width discharge (q = Q/B = 3000/200 = 15 square meter per second.
+Since 20 cells are specified as point source B is 200 m).

 ![image](/Figures/ea5_2.PNG)

-… MKS … What is this?
-What the user specificies?
-File names?
-The number of points is dependent on the resolution of the grid … right MKS?
-To be continued_ (unfinished)

 _To quantitatively compare and analyse floodplain extents, a post-processing toolkit is available… _ (unfinished)